 Carers Federation offers a diverse range of expertly tailored services to individuals and the wider community.
 Please visit our website - www.carersfederation.co.uk

-The Carers Federation run drop in sessions at East Brdigford Medical Centre every two weeks on a Friday between 9am -11am - please contact reception for further details
+The Carers Federation run drop in sessions at East Bridgford Medical Centre on the first Thursday of the month between 11am - 12pm - please contact reception for further details

 Do you look after someone with dementia?
 Specialist information is now available for YOU